 John McHenry Boatwright was one of the leading baritone-bass opera singers in America.
 Boatwright made numerous appearances as a recitalist, and a soloist with orchestras...

-Thomas Fuller was an enslaved man who became known as the Virginia Calculator.
-Although illiterate he was able to perform the most difficult mathematical calculations....
+Thomas Fuller was an Afrikan man in captivity in North America, who became known as the Virginia Calculator.
+Although illiterate, he was able to perform...

 This website uses cookies to improve your experience.
 We'll assume you're ok with this, but you can opt-out if you wish.
 AcceptRead More